 Burnett vocalizes discontent; should embrace silence instead

 Of course, the process of getting to that momentous point wasn’t exactly pretty.
-After striking out eight batters through the first four frames while allowing just one earned run — a solo blast to Chris Pamelee of all players — A.J.
-Burnett began laying the foundation for another meltdown in the fifth inning.
+After striking out eight batters through the first four frames while allowing just one earned run — a solo blast to Chris Pamelee of all players — began laying the foundation for another meltdown in the fifth inning.

 When approached during the postgame interview, A.J. responded, “I didn’t get through the fifth because I wasn’t allowed through the fifth.”
 Burnett continued, “It wasn’t that I couldn’t get through the fifth.
 No matter who says what or whatever, I got confidence in myself and that’s all that matters.”
 Burnett also remarked, “Heaven forbid I give up a couple of hits.
 You do what you can to get your team the [win], I guess.”